CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Raina Surface Camp
 - **Unlocked by:** Raina Expedition Trail: Raina Surface Camp (Riza quest)
+- **Type:** Battle
+- **Requirements:** Defeat 15 Jaihri
+- **Rewards:** 3 Harpoons
+- **Recommendations:** You'll have to go back to Riza to fight Jaihri, but... go ahead and go for it!
+Those Harpoons are always nice to have on hand, and Jaihri get you lots of valuable Hardwood (which at this point, you may be wanting to think about selling for Coins).

 ### Gone Fishing - Balance

 - **Location:** Floating City of Balance
 - **Quest Path:** (open via Riza MQ6/Journey Upriver) • **Gone Fishing** • Balance Gone Fishing Part 2 • Balance Gone Fishing Part 3
+- **Type:** Battle
+- **Requirements:** Defeat 25 Puna
+- **Rewards:** 100 Coins
+- **Recommendations:** This quest isn't worth a ton on its own (the Wooden Fishing Rods to fight Puna are pretty expensive, definitely more than 100 Coins).
+Definitely mix it with other Puna quests if possible, such as Balance's Main Quest 2 or the quests from prior regions.
+The Gone Fishing quest sequence has three long quests for a cumulative 375 Puna (con) and an absolutely gorgeous River Stone Necklace wardrobe item at the end (plus).
+Up to you.

 ### Gone Fishing Part 2 - Balance

 - **Location:** Floating City of Balance
 - **Quest Path:** (open via Riza MQ6/Journey Upriver) • Balance Gone Fishing • **Gone Fishing Part 2** • Balance Gone Fishing Part 3
+- **Type:** Battle
+- **Requirements:** Defeat 100 Puna
+- **Rewards:** 1 Wooden Chest + 1 Wooden Key, Wardrobe: Puna Earrings
+- **Recommendations:** Again, not worth much on its own.
+But if you're here, you've already defeated 25 Puna.
+What's 100 more?
+And there's funky Puna Earrings in it for you. https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;featured&#95;puna&#95;earrings.png And there's that lovely River Stone Necklace in the future.

 ### Gone Fishing Part 3 - Balance

 - **Location:** Floating City of Balance
 - **Quest Path:** (open via Riza MQ6/Journey Upriver) • Balance Gone Fishing • Balance Gone Fishing Part 2 • **Gone Fishing Part 3**
+- **Type:** Battle
+- **Requirements:** Defeat 250 Puna
+- **Rewards:** Wardrobe: River Stone Necklace
+- **Recommendations:** After you're done with this, you may never have to touch another Puna again.
+Isn't that a lovely thought?
+And you'll have the Necklace.
+Look! https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;crab&#95;necklace.png Isn't it gorgeous?

 ### Gordi & Griffe Gather - Ruins